krithikvaidya/go-microservices/labs/project/README.md

 5. Implement the `CompleteTask` method.

 6. The program should:
-  a. be able to create several tasks and store them in a slice.
+    - be able to create several tasks and store them in a slice.
-  b.
-Call the `NewTask` method with the values to add it.
+    - Call the `NewTask` method with the values to add it.
 You don't need to ask the user for input from the command line.
-  c.
-Use the Task index to mark the task as completed.
+    - Use the Task index to mark the task as completed.
-  d.
-Finally, iterate over all the tasks and display their details.
+    - Finally, iterate over all the tasks and display their details.

 7. Build and run the program